linuxserver/docker-mods/README.md

 In docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:universal-cloudflared`

-If no additional parameters are supplied this mod builds `cloudflared` from [source](https://github.com/cloudflare/cloudflared) using the [latest release tag](https://github.com/cloudflare/cloudflared/releases/latest) and adds it to [any LSIO docker image](https://fleet.linuxserver.io/).
+If no additional parameters are supplied this mod adds [`cloudflared`](https://github.com/cloudflare/cloudflared) using the [latest release tag](https://github.com/cloudflare/cloudflared/releases/latest) to any [LSIO docker image](https://fleet.linuxserver.io/), to be installed/updated during container start.

 If all additional parameters are supplied this docker mod will also create/configure/route/enable a cloudflare tunnel via `cloudflared` and the cloudflare v4 API.